canonical/certification-docs/Coverage_Guide-14.04.rst

 users.
 This testing is not done by the Ubuntu Server testing tools and and should be tested by the Partner on a regular basis.

-Because of this, please work with your Technical Partner Manager to outline and document those tests that are not covered by the standard tooling.
+Because of this, please work with your Partner Engineer to outline and document those tests that are not covered by the standard tooling.
 Partners are strongly encouraged to integrate the Ubuntu test tools and Ubuntu OS into their own processes for OS and Hardware Validation.
-Your Technical Partner Manager will gladly help assist you in any way to make this possible.
+Your Partner Engineer will gladly help assist you in any way to make this possible.